Senior Lecturer - Computing

 While theories are important for AI solutions, we emphasise practical learning on our BSc Artificial Intelligence and Data Science course.
 You will be taught through a variety of activities and problem-solving challenges, so that you can apply your theoretical knowledge creatively.
 Being able to analyse problems, implement data science methods, research solutions, and apply them in new ways are highly valued in the computing industry.
 Armed with these tools, you will be able to use them throughout your career to drive the industry forward.

 You will have access to a dedicated AI lab with state-of-the-art equipment and software for learning.
 You will receive a laptop (Terms and Conditions apply) to work on your coursework flexibly.

 The course uses a range of assessment methods including assignments, portfolios, project reports, and video recordings.
 This comprehensive testing enables students to demonstrate their strengths in knowledge-based skills.

 Dr Mu has over 15 years of experience in immersive media and data science research and teaching.
 His work has been funded by UK Research and Innovation and European Commission.
 He is a fellow of the HEA and a member of IEEE and ACM.

-A state-of-the-art AI lab with specialised computing equipment to support the design, development, and testing of AI applications.
+On our BSc Artificial Intelligence and Data Science course, students can benefit from use of a state-of-the-art AI lab with specialised computing equipment to support the design, development, and testing of AI applications.